 Nike: With Nike Coaching, the company tackles topics its consumers care about in the health and wellness space.
 The content takes a research-based approach to covering issues such as sleep, stress, and motivation.

 If you are thinking about dabbling in brand journalism at your company or starting a complete brand journalism operation, make sure you have a good understanding of the people and processes you will need to get going.
-Creating branded journalism or a newsroom is a marathon.
-You have to be ready to put a strong system in place to keep your brand journalism team going long term.
+Creating a team of brand journalists or a newsroom is a marathon.
+You have to be ready to put a strong system in place to keep your brand journalists going long term.

-Importantly, remember that brand journalism involves tactics and guidelines that differ from many of the marketing rules of the road you may be used to.
+Importantly, remember that working as a brand journalist involves tactics and guidelines that differ from many of the rules of the road you may be used to.
 Be sure to take into account journalistic ethics and principles when it comes to being unbiased and always giving readers the truth.
 Doing so, will help your brand journalism gain a strong, lasting readership.

 You know content is important to marketing for your business.
 You might have piloted content marketing and seen success.
 Now what?
 It’s time to get strategic so you can sustain and scale.
 This whitepaper will help you start.